 - Reference tracking annotations consisting of cell markers that are interlinked between frames to form cell lineage trees used to evaluate the detection and tracking performance of competing methods.

 Furthermore, we distinguish the corpora containing reference annotations based on their origin:

-- Absolute truth corpus (ground truth) containing exact reference annotations, available only for simulated datasets;
+- Absolute truth corpus (ground truth) containing exact reference annotations, available only for computer-generated datasets;

 - Gold-standard corpus (gold truth) containing human-made reference annotations, obtained as a consensual or majority opinion of several human experts;

-- Silver-standard corpus (silver truth) containing computer-generated reference annotations, obtained as the majority opinion over the results of several automatic analysis methods submitted by former challenge participants.
+- Silver-standard corpus (silver truth) containing computer-generated reference annotations, obtained as the majority opinion over the results of several competitive algorithms submitted by former challenge participants.

 For real datasets, the following reference annotations exist: